1947 Lehigh Engineers football team

 The 1947 Lehigh Engineers football team was an American football team that represented Lehigh University during the 1947 college football season.
-In its second season under head coach William Leckonby, the team compiled a 5–4 record and was outscored by a total of 122 to 111.
-The team played its home games at Taylor Stadium in Bethlehem, Pennsylvania.
+In its second season under head coach Bill Leckonby, the team compiled a 5–4 record and was outscored by a total of 122 to 111.
 On October 4, 1947, the team achieved the 250th victory in the 63-year history of Lehigh football dating back to 1884.
+Lehigh played home games at Taylor Stadium in Bethlehem, Pennsylvania.

+In the final Litkenhous Ratings released in mid-December, Lehigh was ranked at No. 207 out of 500 college football teams.